Anger Issues And Management

 A major problem when it comes to anger and getting help with anger is that people do not know what anger is.
 Anger is an emotion.
 Emotions are an internal experience and emotions are not behaviours.
 Anger is not yelling, screaming, shouting, aggression, being out of control, being verbally abusive or being violent (these are all behaviours).
 Anger is: knowing in your mind that you are angry; feeling hot and strong in your body; and, having the urge to engage in aggressive behaviours.
 Emotions are ‘feeling states’, behaviours are ‘doing states’.

-Often when people say that they have an issue with anger or anger management what they really mean is that they have difficulty internally tolerating and regulating anger or other emotions, because they can’t internally tolerate nor regulate their emotions they vent them out in the form of aggressive behaviours.
+Often when people say that they have an anger issues, what they really mean is that they have difficulty internally tolerating and regulating anger or other emotions, because they can’t internally tolerate nor regulate their emotions they vent them out in the form of aggressive behaviours.
 That is, the aggressive behaviours are how people are getting rid of or avoiding having an internal experience of emotions.

 Another way of thinking about this is the difference between being hungry and eating.
 Hunger is a feeling state (and some researchers would say that it is an emotion while others would say that it is not) made up of sensations like a pit in the stomach, sense of dehydration, low blood sugar, and it includes an urge to eat.
 Eating is the act (behaviour) of consuming food.
 Most people have had the experience of feeling hungry without eating and under most circumstances feeling hungry does not cause them any anxiety.
 They also don’t have a lot of difficulty internally tolerating and regulating their urge to eat (if you do have difficulty with tolerating hunger then I might be able to help you as well).
 Assuming that you don’t have an issue with hunger, you want to be able to internally tolerate and regulate your emotions the same way you do your hunger.